konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 # "is_first_page".
 The flag "return_pages" has to be True for the latter; let's use it
 new_document = splitting_ai.propose_split_documents(test_document, return_pages=True)
 ```
+Note that any custom FileSplittingAI (derived from `AbstractFileSplittingModel` class) requires having the following
+methods implemented:
+- `__init__` to initialize key variables required by the custom AI;
+- `fit` to define architecture and training that the model undergoes, i.e. a certain NN architecture or a custom
+- hardcoded logic
+- `predict` to define how the model classifies Pages as first or non-first. **NB:** the classification needs to be ran on
+the Page level, not the Document level – the result of classification is reflected in `is_first_page` attribute value, which
+is unique to the Page class and is not present in Document class.
+Pages with `is_first_page = True` become splitting
+points, thus, each new sub-Document has a Page predicted as first as its starting point.
+- `save` is optional, as one way of saving that is readable by Konfuzio Server (pickling) is already defined in the
+parent class.
+It is not necessary to override it, unless there is the need to define a particular different saving
+strategy (i.e. JSON, like it is done here).
+In such case, the new implementation should include calling `super()`, so
+that the pickling saving option is not lost.

 Full code: